 What makes someone the kind of leader people want to follow?
-According to leadership expert and best-selling author John C. Maxwell, the answer revolves around influence.
+According to leadership expert and best-selling author of 5 Levels of Leadership, John Maxwell, the answer revolves around influence.
 “Leadership is not about titles, positions, or flowcharts,” he writes in Becoming a Person of Influence.
 “It is about one life influencing another.”
-While every great leader has a unique combination of leadership qualities, there are 25 universal traits that grow positive influence.
+While every great leader has a unique combination of leadership skills and leadership qualities, there are 26 universal traits that grow positive influence.
 When consistently developing these characteristics, leaders will quickly and organically gain followers.

 Chick-fil-A founder S. Truett Cathy actively instilled servant leadership, one of the top qualities of a good leader, into his business.
 Above all, servant leaders operate by ensuring they humbly serve the needs of their clients, employees, and community.
 By dropping self-interests, they ethically guide their organizations.
 In doing so, they positively influence those around them.
 As Cathy explained, “Nearly every moment of every day, we have the opportunity to give something to someone else—our time, our love, our resources.”